 Mrs. Lea Bellon, Ed.S.

 Fax: 228.865.4718A lifelong resident of Gulfport and graduate of Gulfport High School, Lea Bellon has served as an educator in the Gulfport School District for over 25 years.
-She holds a Specialist's Degree in Educational Leadership from the University of Southern Mississippi and intends to pursue her Doctoral Degree in the near future.
+She holds a Specialist's Degree in Educational Leadership from the University of Southern Mississippi and is currently pursuing her Doctoral Degree from William Carey University.

 Lea began her career in Gulfport as a teacher’s assistant while working on her degree at the University of Southern Mississippi.
 Upon graduating from USM, she served as classroom teacher for 10 years.
 As teacher, Lea was awarded Teacher of the Year and Master Teacher for both Accelerated Reader and Accelerated Math.

 Currently, Lea Bellon, serves as Director of Instructional Programs and Professional Development for the Gulfport School District.
 She also serves as the District Test Coordinator and the 504 Coordinator.
 Previous administrator roles included Principal of 28th Street Elementary, Assistant Principal of Pass Road Elementary, and Administrator of the Nathan Walker Academy at Bayou View Middle School.
 As Principal, she was named Administrator of the Year during the 2014-2015 school year.
-Lea serves on the Board of Directors for Lynn Meadows Discovery Center as the Vice Chair and Chairperson of the Education Committee.
+Lea serves as President on the Board of Directors for Lynn Meadows Discovery Center and as member of the Board of Directors for United Way of South Mississippi.

 Trina Brenot, M.Ed.